-Changing your choice of modules
+Changing your choice of optional modules (BSc Level 3 and iBSc students)

-Changes can be made to your choice of Level 3 modules during the first two weeks of each semester only - this is a University requirement.
+Changes can be made to your choice of optional modules during the first two weeks of each semester only - this is a University requirement.
 You need to physically meet (not just arrange to meet) with your Advisor of Studies within the first two weeks of the semester to process the change in enrolment.
 If you are even a day late, you will not be able to change.